wbuchwalter/circleci-ethereum/README.md

 attemptConnection('http://0.0.0.0:8545').then(waitForSync).catch(console.log)
 ```

-Once the syncrhonization completed we can submit our migration with `truffle migrate`
+Once the synchronization completed we can submit our migration with `truffle migrate`

 You should now have a pipeline similar to this one: [wbuchwalter/circleci-ethereum/48](https://circleci.com/gh/wbuchwalter/circleci-ethereum/48)